Bloomington Public Adjuster

 We analyze your specific policy language, identify covered perils, and file a formal proof of loss that accurately describes all damage and applicable coverages.

-We review your entire policy—coverage limits, deductibles, exclusions, and endorsements—to understand your entitlements.
+We review your entire policy — coverage limits, deductibles, exclusions, and endorsements — to understand your entitlements.
 We prepare a detailed proof of loss that lists every covered damage item, cross-referenced to policy sections and Minnesota Statutes §72A.201 (fair claims requirements).
-We ensure the proof is filed within statutory deadlines and identify any potential coverage gaps or opportunities (e.g., additional living expenses, debris removal) that maximize your claim value.
+We ensure the proof is filed within statutory deadlines and identify any potential coverage gaps or opportunities (e.g., additional living expenses, debris removal, code upgrades under §65A.10) that maximize your claim value.
+Many policyholders overlook endorsement coverage that significantly increases recovery potential.

 3